jensprog/steam-data/README.md

 - The tables are showing the number of genres present in the dataset and how many games have the specific genre and number of developers in the dataset and how many games they have created.
 The developer table is using isolated pagination (not url based pagination) to navigate through if the user wants to look for a specific developer.
 Pagination was not used in the genre table because it's only 27 genres (28 if you count one I created myself) and would create unnecessary overhead.

 ## Deployed Application

-_Provide the link to your publicly accessible application:_

 [_Link to public URL_](https://cu2107.camp.lnu.se/)